yain22/2PLD/README.md

 ## Overview

 The present work is a research that I had conducted as a Pharmacometrics Intern at Pharmacometry Team at [Merck Group](https://www.emdgroup.com/en), supervised by Kosalaram Goteti, Ph.D.
+I was a third year Ph.D. student at Texas A&M University.
 This work has been accepted to [American Conference on Pharmacometrics 2020](https://www.go-acop.org/): abstracts of accepted works at ACoP11 can be downloadable from [here](https://github.com/yain22/2PLD/blob/main/Poster/ACoP_Poster%20Abstracts_v4.pdf).
 Published poster article can be downloaed at [here](https://github.com/yain22/2PLD/blob/main/Poster/ACOP_Se_Yoon_Lee_PhD.pdf).
 Illustration video can be downloaed at [here](https://github.com/yain22/2PLD/blob/main/Video/ACOP_Video_Se_Yoon_Lee_PhD.mp4).
+The full reseach article has been published in a top medical journal "Contemporary Clinical Trials" [Impact factor : 2.226]": Download at [here](https://www.sciencedirect.com/science/article/pii/S1551714421003931).
+Full slide of the published work can be download at [here](https://github.com/yain22/2PLD/blob/main/Presentation/2PLD_Slides_SeYoon_Lee_PhD.pdf).

 To cite our work, refer with the following:

-**Se Yoon Lee, Shankar Lanke, Alain Munafo, Pascal Girard, Kosalaram Goteti, (2020) "Optimization of dose selection using multiple surrogates of toxicity as a continuous variable in Phase I cancer trial", ACoP11, ISSN:2688-3953, Vol 2**
+**Se Yoon Lee, Alain Munafo, Pascal Girard, Kosalaram Goteti, "Optimization of dose selection using multiple surrogates of toxicity as a continuous variable in Phase I cancer trial", Contemporary Clinical Trials (2022)**

 ## Introduction & Results